cube-soft/cube.net/Readme.md

 Cube.Net is a network library.
 The repository also has some implemented applications based on the Cube.Net project as follows.
-Libraries and applications are available for .NET Framework 3.5, 4.5 or more.
+Libraries and applications are available for .NET Framework 3.5, 4.5 or higher.

 ### CubeRSS Reader

-[CubeRSS Reader](https://github.com/cube-soft/Cube.Net/tree/master/Applications/Rss) is an RSS/Atom feed reader that runs without receiving any assistance from servers for monitoring and crawling feeds.
+[CubeRSS Reader](https://github.com/cube-soft/Cube.Net/blob/master/Applications/Rss) is an RSS/Atom feed reader that runs without receiving any assistance from servers for monitoring and crawling feeds.

 ![Screenshot](https://github.com/cube-soft/Cube.Net/blob/master/Applications/Rss/Overview.png?raw=true)